Chart Color Schemes

 Housing

-Golden Grove is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region
+Golden Grove is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Golden Grove's dwelling structure, as per the latest Census data, consisted of 85.3% houses and 14.7% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Adelaide metro's figures of 88.6% houses and 11.3% other dwellings.
-Home ownership in Golden Grove stood at 35.9%, aligning with Adelaide metro's level.
-The remaining dwellings were either mortgaged (44.6%) or rented (19.5%).
-The median monthly mortgage repayment in the area was $1,688, exceeding the Adelaide metro average of $1,517.
-The median weekly rent figure for Golden Grove was $320, compared to Adelaide metro's $330.
-Nationally, Golden Grove's mortgage repayments were lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.
+Golden Grove's dwelling structures, as per the latest Census data, consisted of 85.3% houses and 14.7% other dwellings (semi-detached, apartments, 'other' dwellings).
+This contrasts with Adelaide metro's figures of 75.2% houses and 24.9% other dwellings.
+Home ownership in Golden Grove stood at 35.9%, with mortgaged dwellings at 44.6% and rented ones at 19.5%.
+The median monthly mortgage repayment was $1,688, higher than Adelaide metro's average of $1,562.
+Median weekly rent in Golden Grove was recorded at $320, matching Adelaide metro's figure but significantly lower than the national average of $375.
+Nationally, Golden Grove's median monthly mortgage repayments were lower than the Australian average of $1,863.

 Frequently Asked Questions - Housing